 9/ Bodega Bar El Pimpi

 It’s more a restaurants than a tiny tapas bar, so this might be the place to go for a bigger “ración”

 Address: Calle Granada 62

 Is your favourite one on this list of the best tapas bars in Malaga?
-Or elsewhere in Spain?
+If not, which one would you add?
 Looking forward to reading them in the comments!